Skip to content

 useOtelPropagation()

-Returns trace propagation data including the span context fields and ready-to-use HTTP headers.
+Returns trace propagation data including the span context fields and trace-context headers.

 ts